Justification Toolkit

 • Offer to collect materials and hand-outs that will be helpful to those in your immediate department, as well as others throughout your organization.
 Find out what information your colleagues may want you to seek out for them.

-• Offer to complete a post-conference summary focusing on the high points of your attendance – what you learned from which sessions, what exhibits you experiences, and how many people you connected with.
+• Offer to complete a post-conference summary focusing on the high points of your attendance – what you learned from which sessions, what exhibits you experienced, and how many people you connected with.
 Download and use WMA's Post-Conference Summary template here.

 • Highlight how your attendance contributes to the work being done within your own institution.
 Offer to prepare and deliver a short presentation and Q&A to your colleagues sharing what you learned at the Annual Meeting.
 This mini session will ensure a greater dissemination of knowledge, allowing others in your department to also benefit from your attendance.